-This course is designed for all 10th & 11th grade football players.
+Strength & Conditioning classes are only available to students participating in JV or Varsity school athletic programs.
 A specific weight lifting and individual conditioning program will be provided for each athlete.
-Strength & Conditioning classes are only available to students participating in JV or Varsity school athletic programs.
 Students will be required to dress out during this class.

-BOY'S BASKETBALL - Course # G08H01-BB 1 Credit: 9th, 10th, 11th, 12th
+BOY'S BASKETBALL - FALL - Course # G08H01BS1 1/2 Credit: 9th, 10th, 11th, 12th